malekabdelkader/bingo/README.md

 ## 🔧 Customization

-The size of the **Bingo grid** is variable and can be modified from the **Constants page**.
+The size of the **Bingo grid** is variable and can be modified from **src/constants/bingoPhrases**.
 Along with the grid size, the list of phrases is also configurable.

 - **Default grid size**: `5x5` (25 cells)
 - **Default phrases**: 25 common virtual meeting phrases